What Is Damping?

 Knowing how to effectively control the sound of the drums through damping is essential for every drummer, producer and recording engineer.

-In this article I’ll cover some inexpensive products, some do-it-yourself options and then some kick drum specific methods.
+Here I’ll cover some inexpensive products, some do-it-yourself options, and then some kick drum specific methods.
 This article is dealing with recording live drums, not damping and muffling for practicing.

 Super simple to apply.
 I like these a lot.
 Two sets should last you for years.
 These work best on the top head of a snare or tom and fall off the bottom.

-O Rings/E-Rings - The Evans E-Rings are my favorite method of damping toms.
-They are thin clear plastic rings that sit on top of the drum head.
+O Rings/E-Rings—These are my favorite method of damping toms.
+They’re thin clear plastic rings that sit on top of the drum head.
 I love the instant gratification they provide.

-On snare it’s not always my favorite sound and can get in the way for brush work.
-These are also inexpensive and should last you a long time unless they get folded or bent.
+On snare it’s not always my favorite sound, and can get in the way for brush work.
+They’re also inexpensive and should last a long time unless they get folded or bent.